zer011b/fdtd3d/README.md

 -DTIME_STEPS - number of steps in time (1 or 2)
 -DGRID_DIMENSION - number of dimensions in grid (1, 2 or 3)
--DPRINT_MESSAGE - print output (ON or OFF)
+-DPRINT_MESSAGE - print output (ON or OFF) -DPARALLEL_GRID - use parallel grid or not (ON or OFF) -DPARALLEL_BUFFER_DIMENSION - dimension of parallel buffers (1, 2 or 3)
 ```

 # Preprocessor variables